Lucky Scooters FAQs

 |Hardware||Miscellaneous pieces used to fasten or affix the scooter.|

-Q. How do you install Scooter grips?
+Q. How do I install my Lucky Scooter grips?

-- Apply a squirt of hairspray or hand sanitizer inside the grip.
+- Apply a squirt of hairspray or hand sanitizer inside the grip. (we recommend this method if an air compressor is not available)

 - Get the excess hairspray out by flinging the grip while still in your hand.

-Q.How wide should I get my bars?
+Q.How wide should I order my bars?

 Q. If I need SCS, How should I order my bars?